 How Does OSHA Enforce Its Standards?

-OSHA enforces its standards primarily through a robust inspection and enforcement mechanism designed to ensure workplace safety and compliance with health regulations.
+OSHA enforces its standards primarily through a robust inspection and enforcement mechanism designed to ensure construction workplace safety and compliance with health regulations.
+Understanding how enforcement works is also a key part of construction site management for contractors who need to keep job sites compliant, document safety procedures, and respond quickly when regulators request records.

 Here’s a breakdown of how OSHA enforces its standards: